digital-archives/HISTGA1011/slides/week_11_slide_deck.md

 <!--presenter notes

-When sound is made, similar to waves on a pond, it ripples through particles in the air in a particular shape, form and frequency.
+When sound is made, similar to waves on a pond, it ripples through a medium of particles in the air in a particular shape, form and frequency.

 This is a diagram of a waveform, showing its characteristics likes peaks and troughs, and cycles through time.
-The combination of characteristics is what produces a specific type, quality and tone, like high- or low-pitch, loud or quiet, a certain or combination of notes.
+The combination of characteristics is what produces a specific sound type, quality and tone, like high- or low-pitch, loud or quiet, a certain or combination of notes.

 -->